polywock/pip-unblocker/README.md

     - Feature-Policy headers
     - Attributes that block PiP.

-Compatible with YoutubeTV, DisneyPlus, and more.
+Compatible with YoutubeTV, DisneyPlus, Crunchyroll, and more.

 ## To use, install the [Chrome](https://chrome.google.com/webstore/detail/pip-unblocker/djjjomidddlggllpialpgkpnkdaeggfa) or [Edge](https://microsoftedge.microsoft.com/addons/detail/pgfngmhkdmmciaegfklbialafkpgmkhh) extension.